DQL VS Other Query Languages¶

 Here, metric

-specifies the time series data to be queried (understood simply as a DB in MySQL), and cpu
+specifies the time series data to be queried (similar to a DB in MySQL), and cpu

-is one of the metrics sets (similar to Table in MySQL), and specifies looking for two of the fields usage_system
+is a type of Measurement (similar to a Table in MySQL), specifying two fields usage_system

 and usage_user